Inside CTR Food Works, Atlanta’s New Food Hall

 Add Discover ATL as a preferred source on Google

-CTR Food Works is now open inside the iconic 14-story atrium in downtown Atlanta at 190 Marietta Street—the historic building that used to house CNN’s headquarters, and, way back when, a hockey arena and Burt Reynolds’ nightclub.
-Instead of a massive, overwhelming food court, the focus is on high-quality, cooked-to-order meals and local ingredients rather than fast-food volume.
+CTR Food Works is now open inside the iconic 14-story atrium in downtown Atlanta at 190 Marietta St.—the historic building that used to house CNN’s headquarters, and, way back when, a hockey arena and Burt Reynolds’ nightclub.
+Instead of a massive, overwhelming food court, the focus is on high-quality, cooked-to-order meals and local ingredients rather than fast-food.

-Here is a look at the food stalls you can expect next time you visit:
+Here is a look at the food stalls:

 Fuzzy’s

 Fuzzy’s Raw Bar does fish and chips the right way — golden, crispy-fried cod served fresh to order, alongside sweet potato fries.
-The real secret is the signature Fuzzy’s Sauce; ask for it on the side and use it as a dip for just the right hit of spice without overpowering the fish.
-A simple dish, done well.
-The chargrilled oysters with green garlic butter, Old Bay, and parmesan are absolutely worth ordering for the table, and the fried shrimp are perfect for passing around and sharing with the group.
+The real secret is the signature Fuzzy’s Sauce; ask for it on the side and use it as a dip for just the right hit of spice that doesn’t overpower the fish.
+It’s a simple dish, done well.
+The chargrilled oysters with green garlic butter, Old Bay and Parmesan are absolutely worth ordering for the table, and the fried shrimp are perfect for passing around and sharing with the group.

 Morelli’s

 Morelli’s is already a neighborhood staple in East Atlanta — you know the walk-up window with the line out the door every summer.
-Their spot at CTR Food Works is no different.
-The salted caramel ice cream is their crown jewel, and honestly, it’s easy to see why.
-They keep it just a touch salty with homemade caramel, use a higher-butterfat base for that rich, creamy texture, and run it through gelato machines to keep it dense.
+The Morelli’s spot at CTR Food Works is no different.
+The salted caramel ice cream is the crown jewel, and it’s easy to see why.
+They keep it just a touch salty with homemade caramel, use a higher-butterfat base for that rich, creamy texture and run it through gelato machines to keep it dense.
 Pair a scoop with a slice of sponge cake, and you’re set.
-They’ve churned out over 200 unique flavors over the years, but salted caramel remains the one.
+Morelli’s has churned out more than 200 unique flavors over the years, but salted caramel remains the one.

 EGGFLIP/SUSHIFLIP

 The Korean-style egg sandwiches at Eggflip will catch your eye immediately.
-The milk bread is thick yet soft, pillowy, and toasted just right; honestly, the foundation that makes the whole thing work.
-Go for the Beef Bulgogi sandwich—tender bulgogi, cheddar cheese, grilled onions, and a house gochujang aioli all tucked inside with fluffy scrambled eggs and finished with chives.
-It’s saucy, it’s loaded, and yeah — grab extra napkins.
+The milk bread is thick yet soft, pillowy and toasted just right — the foundation that makes the whole thing work.
+Go for the Beef Bulgogi sandwich—tender bulgogi, cheddar cheese, grilled onions and a house gochujang aioli all tucked inside with fluffy scrambled eggs and finished with chives.
+It’s saucy, it’s loaded and, yeah, grab extra napkins.
 If you’re feeling something lighter, choose one of the sushi or poke bowl options from the Sushi Flip side of the menu.

 The Sparrow

-The Sparrow is a little Szechuan gem in Midtown, and now they’ve brought their bold flavors to CTR Food Works.
-The menu is rooted in traditional Szechuan cooking — think wok-fired noodles, stir-fried specialties, rice bowls, and dumplings — but it never feels intimidating.
-The fried veggie dumplings are a great place to start, crispy and packed with flavor.
-From there, the dan dan noodles and spicy, numbing hot pot chicken are among the best dishes — rich, bold, and loaded with that signature Szechuan kick.
-Their full menu is available at the stall.
+The Sparrow is a little Szechuan gem in Midtown, and now it’s brought its bold flavors to CTR Food Works.
+The menu is rooted in traditional Szechuan cooking — think wok-fired noodles, stir-fried specialties, rice bowls and dumplings.
+The fried veggie dumplings are a great place to start — crispy and packed with flavor.
+From there, the dan dan noodles and spicy, numbing hot pot chicken are among the best dishes — rich, bold and loaded with that signature Szechuan kick.
+The full menu is available at the stall.

 La Tropical Latin Kitchen